bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land-part-2.md

 ## Summary
 The Offensive Windows VM has now been configured to accept interaction with and authentication to the target domain.

 Now both the Linux router VM and Offensive Windows VM have been configured, a visual of how the setup looks like and works.
-Assuming that credential material is in place (to be discussed in the upcoming sections), the diagram illustrates three different connection flows:
+Assuming that credential material is in place (to be discussed in the upcoming sections), the diagram illustrates three distinct connection flows:

 1. A share listing is requested of the `BAK1.ad.bitsadmin.com` server:
     * A DNS request (UDP) is performed to obtain the IP address of the `BAK1` server, this DNS request is converted to TCP and sent over the SOCKS tunnel to the `DC1` which then returns the IP address (`10.0.10.62`);
-    * The net.exe command-line utility connects to port `445/TCP` of the `BAK1` server and obtains the share listing;
+    * The `net.exe` command-line utility connects to port `445/TCP` of the `BAK1` server and obtains the share listing;
 2. The Burp application is launched: example of a tool that is often used for offensive purposes and whose DNS request for the portswigger.net domain and connection to it should for OPSEC reasons not go through the target environment;
 3. A CLDAP query is performed: Example of a CLDAP connection which using the `cldaproxy.sh` utility is converted to a regular LDAP connection.